google/simhospital/docs/arguments.md

     a specific point in time.
 Files are never updated.
 If not set, Simulated Hospital uses _"resources"_.

+`-resource_format` (string)
+:   The format in which to generate resources.
+You can use the following values:

+*   `json`: Generate resources as JSON.
+*   `proto`: Generate resources as text protocol buffers.

+If not set, Simulated Hospital uses _"json"_.

 ## Data configuration

 Data configuration arguments allow you to use your own custom clinical,